KyberNetwork/kyber-pro/docs/mainnetStaging.md

 In summary, every contract in the Kyber protocol has three permission groups:

 `Admin`:
-The admin account is unique (usually a cold wallet) and handles infrequent, manual operations as well as adding new operators and alerters to the contract.
+The admin account is the most important we'd recommend you to have a cold wallet, or a multisig address for this action.
 All sensitive operations (e.g. fund related) are limited to the admin address.

 `Operators`:
-The operator account is a hot wallet and is used for frequent updates like setting reserve rates and withdrawing funds from the reserve to addresses that have been whitelisted by the admin address.
+The operator account, (preferably a hot wallet) is used for frequent updates. you could have the operator account set to the bot which can update reserve rates and withdrawing funds from the reserve, inorder to rebalance the inventory (only to addresses that have been whitelisted by the admin address)

 `Alerters`:
 The alerter account is also a hot wallet and is used to halt trading due to inconsistencies in the system (e.g., strange conversion rates).
 In such cases, the reserve operation is suspended and can be resumed only by the admin address.